-The Pacific willow is considered one of the tallest native willows, growing one to nine metres tall.
+The Pacific willow is considered one of the tallest native willows, growing 1-9 metres tall.
 It has long, pointed leaves and shiny, reddish brown branches.
 The buds of the leaves are a yellow colour and are shaped like a duckbill.
-It produces thick catkins that are 5 centimetres long and are yellow when mature and turn into a white fuzzy cotton.
+It produces thick catkins that are 5 centimetres long and yellow.
+When mature, they turn into a white fuzzy cotton.

 RANGE & HABITAT

 The Pacific willow can be found throughout the northern region and is common in the lower half of B.C. and always at low elevations.
 Places like lakeshores and floodplains are common habitat for the willow as well as along streams, swampy areas and on slopes.

 The flowers or catkins of the willow are deciduous after they flower.
 They are only present for a short time during the year.

 The northern willow trees are important parts of the diets of moose and other animals and they also provide places for bedding, hiding and giving birth to young for some animals.